sh1d0re/sh1d0re/README.md

 > Writes disgusting, unorginized and unmaintainable code everytime.
 > Does literaly most of the branches of IT, but never goes in depth.
 > MacOS and Linux addicted.
-> I can speak Japanese, English, and a little of Russian and Moldovian.
+> I can speak Japanese, English, and a little of Russian.
 # Past creations
 > MongoDB based chat application with hybrid encoding (RSA, symmetric encoding)
 >